Consensys/quorum/docs/Getting Started/Setup Overview & Quickstart.md

 # Setup Overview & Quickstart

 Using Quorum requires that a Quorum Node and a Constellation/Tessera Node are installed, configured and running (see build/installation instructions for both below).
-An overview of the steps to follow to manually set up Quorum, including key generation, genesis block & Constellation/Tessera configuration will be available soon, but for now the best way to get started is to use the Vagrant environment that has been made available for running the [Quorum Examples](../Quorum-Examples).
-The Vagrant environment automatically sets up a test Quorum network that is ready for development use within minutes and is the recommended approach if you are looking to get started with Quorum.
-If you don't want to use the Quorum Examples approach and instead would like to manually set up Quorum then please see below (Note: this documentation is Work In Progress)
+An overview of the steps to follow to manually set up Quorum, including key generation, genesis block & Constellation/Tessera configuration will be available soon, but for now the best way to get started is to use the pre-configured Vagrant environment that has been made available our Quorum Examples repo.

+## Quickstart using Quorum Examples

+The easiest way to get a network up and running is by following the steps in [Quorum Examples](../Quorum-Examples).
+This Vagrant environment automatically sets up a test Quorum network that is ready for development use within minutes and is the recommended approach if you are looking to get started with Quorum.

+If you don't want to use the Quorum Examples approach and instead would like to manually set up Quorum then please see the instructions below (Note: this documentation is Work In Progress)

 ## Building Quorum Node From Source